saikrishna0126/assignment.github.io/README.md

 ###### **Managing process commands**

   - **`top`** This command will provides all running Linux process.
 This command will show dynamic info.
-              It helps in monitoring system usage and performances.
-It is mainly used to detect load on the server by system administration.
+              It helps in monitoring system usage and performances It is mainly used to detect load on the server by system administration.
 I
               The top command stands for table of processes.
 It is a task manager program, detected in several Unix-like operating systems, that shows information about memory and CPU utilization.
   - **`htop`** This command will provide real time monitoring of process and performs every tasks to monitor the process in the linux system.
 It is new and updated command of top command